Teamsters strike at Fresno State

 “We reached an agreement with the CSU, a collective bargaining agreement that had three years of raises,” said Teamster research analyst, Alex Vermie.
 “This most recent year that would’ve been in July, the CSU backed out of paying those raises.
 This was a contract, it was a promise, it was an agreement and they backed out.”

-There are 1,100 skilled workers employed by the CSU and some pointed toward the recently announced CSU president pay bump.
-At Fresno State, this bump would bring University President Saul Jimenez-Sandoval’s pay up to over $500,000 a year.
+The CSU employs 1,100 skilled workers and some of them pointed to the recent CSU president pay bump as the source of their frustration.
+At Fresno State, this bump would bring University President Saul Jimenez-Sandoval’s total compensation to more than $500,000 a year.

 “They just threw us to the curb,” said Fresno State equipment mechanic, Brent Gerken.
 “That was basically my defining moment of this isn’t right.”

-The union says that if their demands aren’t met, they will look into taking legal action.
+The union said if their demands aren’t met, they will look into taking legal action.